sal55/langs/mfeatures.md

 There are none, when mm builds a .exe file, other than needing a Windows computer.
 M programs make use of the C standard library, via the MSVCRT.DLL library that comes with every Windows system.

-However, there is no direct support for .dll files; these require that mm generates a .obj file instead, and an external linker (eg. gcc) used to create the .dll.  **Whole Program Compiler** A 'program' in this sense is the collection of modules and file that form a single .exe or .dll file.
+However, there is no direct support for generating .dll files; these require that mm generates a .obj file instead, and an external linker (eg. gcc) used to create the .dll.

+### Whole Program Compiler

+A 'program' in this sense is the collection of modules and files that form a single .exe or .dll file.
 M will always compile all modules from scratch.
 (Effectively, the 'compilation unit', or granularity, moves from one module, to one program.)

 ### No Make or Project Files
-Build a project by submitting only the lead module.
+M builds a project by submitting only the lead module.
 It will then locate all necessary modules (by following import links), to produce an executable named after the lead module.

 ### Compilation Speed
 I've taken my eye off the ball recently, but it will still compile at hundreds of thousands of lines per second on my slowish PC with a conventional hard drive.

 ### Optimisation
 I don't have an optimiser right now, and the code is poor.
 However this doesn't affect these compiler projects too much.
-The M compiler can still build itself from scratch (from 40Kloc in 30+ modules) in about 0.2 seconds, even though mm.exe is built as unoptimised code.
+The M compiler can still build itself from scratch (some 40Kloc in 30+ modules) in about 0.2 seconds, even though mm.exe is built as unoptimised code.

 ### C Target
 At various times, I have supported a C target, so generating a monolithic C source file instead of .exe or .obj or .asm.
 This gives the advantage of being able to compile programs for Linux, and to take advantage of optimising C compilers like gcc.